Are you in need of a super easy and cute DIY Argyle Valentine Wreath? Come see how easy it is to make step-by-step!

 This time around, wind the yarn in counter-clockwise direction wrapping diagonally across each pink heart and securing with a knot on the back.
 Continue until you have gone completely around the wreath again.
 And secure with a knot like before.

 After two rounds, this is what the wreath looked like, one line on each heart.

 Secure your thread and continue going counter-clockwise, only this time you will be adding the second diagonal thread on the white hearts.
 Secure with a knot each time.

 **When you add the second yarn line make sure your first yarn is placed properly, you can kind of just scoot it into place if it needs to be adjusted.

-Once the round is complete, tie your yarn one more time.
+Once the round is complete, tie your yarn again.

-Line up your yarn to add the cross on the pink hearts.
-This time you will be moving around the wreath in a clock wise direction. until completely around for your final time
+Adjust the yarn and add the second line on the pink hearts.
+This time you will be moving around the wreath in a clockwise direction.

-Add your final tie to the thread to secure it in place.
+Add your final tie to the yarn to secure it in place:

-Now flip your wreath over, and trim your thread.
+Now flip your wreath over and trim your thread.
 Slip the end under the wrapped yarn and tie a knot.
 Then trim off the excess and tuck the end under.
-Your done!

-Okay, so finally I hung mine up with a loop of pink satin ribbon over the mirror in my entry and it has made me happy every time I see it!
+I hung mine up with a loop of pink satin ribbon over the mirror in my entry and it makes me happy every time I see it!